eldoyle/PythonIntro/_episodes/04-Editor.md

 - "First key point."
 ---

-a.
 Rather than running this code one line at a time, we could write it in the Editor window, save it, and run everything at once.
-b.

 Spyder will run your code in order, line by line, from top to bottom.
-c.

 Example- same as code above to convert area in pixels to mm2.
 Create a new script file by clicking the blank page button on the top left.
 Then, type in the following commands:
 ~~~
 """
 Created on Mon Apr 24 21:15:50 2017